iFun/Notes/PHIL145/Phil145.md

 - **Inductive argument**: conclusion extends beyond the evidence

-Hume's argument: there is no reason to believe after 99 instances that 100 instances.
+Hume's argument: there is **no reason to believe** after 99 instances that 100 instances.
+(Does not work)

 Causal argument: one thing causes another; a hypothesis is an initial speculation about a causal claim.
+(Does not work)

     we need to observe the cause, but we cannot observe the cause we only see the context or conjunction.
     We need induction to justify

+### Probability(more data high probability)

+- does not work because objective fact of probability (measured frequency) -> begging the question
+- some model and understanding tie explicitly to the world

+### Epistemie values(hacker answer)
+- simplicity is what we value
+- does the theory gives explanation and make precise prediction

+The theory that is more simple allow as to falsify more easily

+If theory have epistemic value we can start to test it, and the test we have will be more telling.

+### Proof
+- A proof is something that establishes conclusion with certainty given axioms(公理) and definitions
+- Establishes to a high degree of certainty or supported by available evidence

+Humans like to make inductive inferences but not automatically